 How Does The Direct Pay Option Work?

-The direct pay option grants qualifying non-profits and tax-exempt entities significant financial incentives for installing solar panels.
-While they still don’t technically qualify for the Solar Investment Tax Credit, they’ll be paid their equivalent of the taxes instead of a reduction in their owed taxes (which they don't have).
+The direct pay option provides qualifying nonprofits and tax-exempt entities with significant financial incentives to install solar panels.
+While they still don’t technically qualify for the Solar Investment Tax Credit, they’ll be paid their equivalent of the taxes instead of a reduction in their owed taxes (which they don’t have).

-The exact percentage of costs that direct pay will cover will vary based on your organization and your solar project, but it will likely be at least 30% of the total installation cost.
-Direct pay can increase by 10% increments if conditions are met for the tax credit adders, which are for using domestic content, being in an energy community, or being in a low-income area.
+The exact percentage of costs that direct pay will cover varies by your organization and solar project, but it will likely be at least 30% of the total installation cost.
+Direct pay can increase by 10% increments if the tax credit adders are met: using domestic content, being in an energy community, or being in a low-income area.

 How to Apply and Use the Direct Pay Option